miztiik/cfn-challenges/README.md

     - Check if, _ALL_ resources that are required are deployed.
     - Check if, _ALL_ attributes for resources have been set correctly.
-        - For examples, Check if S3 bucket is having `versioning` or `encryption` etc.,
+        - For example, Check if S3 bucket is having `versioning` or `encryption` etc.,
     - Check if the resources are communicating with each other,
         - For example, Is the Webserver accessible from public IP?